 Free: free memory, which is not used by any apps or operating system itself.
 As it name says – it’s really free memory, which can be used later, if required.

 Compressed: this is RAM management feature included in operating system created by Apple – macOS (formerly OS X).
 It’s available since OS X 10.9 Mavericks.
-As we can compress files into RAR / ZIP archive to save space, we can do it with Inactive RAM (cache) too.
+As we can compress files into RAR / ZIP archive to save space, we can do this with Inactive RAM (cache) too.
 This process is fully automated by operating system itself.